metonym/template/README.md

 > Collection of templates for quick project scaffolding.

-Having templates exist on dedicated branches makes it easier to maintain and document.
-These are some templates that I have frequently or recently used.
+These are some templates that I frequently use to scaffold new projects.
+Having templates exist on dedicated branches in a single repository makes it easier to maintain and document.

 Use [degit](https://github.com/Rich-Harris/degit) to copy the template: